Cyclic operads, Koszul complexes, and hairy graph complexes: Examples from -algebras with involution

 The differential is induced by contracting red edges, using multiplication in $B$ to label the new black edge obtained by concatenation.
 In the case of a bigon (i.e., one black, one red edge, connected at their two endpoints), the contraction yields zero.

-There are the usual technical requirements: \begin{enumerate} \item black edges must be reordered so that the operation is on the last two edges, with order of these dictated by that of the red edge (this introduces an orientation sign); \item the directions of the black and red edges involved in the contraction must be the same; adjustment involves the $\sigma$-chord orientation relation and the orientation sign for red edges. \end{enumerate} Clearly, for each connected component, one can fix once and for all a choice of compatible orientations (there are only two possibilities); this is already done in the two illustrated examples.
-However, there is a relation associated to changing the choice.
+There are the usual technical requirements: \begin{enumerate} \item black edges must be reordered so that the operation is on the last two edges, with order of these dictated by that of the red edge (this may introduce a sign); \item the directions of the black and red edges involved in the contraction must be the same; adjustment involves the $\sigma$-chord orientation relation and the orientation sign for red edges. \end{enumerate} Clearly, for each connected component, one can fix once and for all a choice of compatible orientations (there are only two possibilities); this is already done in the two illustrated examples.

-\begin{rem} \ \begin{enumerate} \item In the case $s=0$, all connected components are wheels.
-The homological degree is one half the number of the gray vertices.
+\begin{rem} \ \begin{enumerate} \item In the case $s=0$, all connected components are `wheels'.
+The homological degree is one half the number of gray vertices.
 One then reduces to considering each connected component separately.
 The associated complex corresponds to the dihedral complex (see \cite[Section 10.5.4]{MR1600246}, which is based on \cite{MR937318}).
 Indeed Loday and Procesi's proof essentially contains this identification. \item More generally, the relationship between hairy graph complexes and dihedral complexes has been used and investigated in \cite{MR3347586} for example. \end{enumerate} \end{rem}

 \begin{rem} Using the $\kk \db$-module $\sfb^* (\cpd_{(B,\sigma)})$ in place of $\lfb^* (\cpd_{(B,\sigma)})$, together with the appropriate Koszul complex, gives rise to an {\em odd} variant of the above. \end{rem}